AdobeDocs/analytics.en/help/technotes/client-hints.md

 +++**Why do I see a browser version number of 999.99?**

-Customers sometimes perform testing with invalid browser version numbers, which can be any number over 100,000.
-To avoid large counts of invalid browser version numbers on a given day, any version numbers that are over 100,000 are bucketed together and pinned to the version number 999.99.
+Customers sometimes perform testing with invalid browser or device operating system version numbers, which can be any number over 100,000.
+To avoid large counts of invalid browser or device operating system version numbers on a given day, any version numbers that are over 100,000 are bucketed together and pinned to the version number 999.99.

 +++